Missouri inmate faces execution for killing family in 1998

-ST. LOUIS (AP) - A Missouri man convicted of killing a woman and her two children in 1998 has asked the U..
-Supreme Court to halt his execution.
+ST. LOUIS (AP) _ A Missouri man convicted of killing a woman and her two children in 1998 has asked the U.S. Supreme Court to halt his execution.

 Mark Christeson is scheduled for lethal injection Tuesday evening.
 If carried out, it will be Missouri's first execution since May.